evanatyourservice/distributed_kron/README.md

 ### `distributed_kron`:

-The most versatile and easy-to-use PSGD optimizer is `kron`, which uses a Kronecker-factored preconditioner.
+The most versatile and easy-to-use PSGD optimizer is `kron`, which uses Kronecker-factored preconditioners.
 It has less hyperparameters that need tuning than adam, and can generally act as a drop-in replacement.

 Distributed kron is a version of kron meant for large scale distributed training in JAX.
-It uses merging of dimensions, vmapping of layers, partitioning of grads, and sharding constraints to allow for efficient, second-order training of large models.
+It uses merging of dimensions, vmapping of layers, partitioning of grads, and sharding constraints to allow for easy and efficient second-order training of large models.

 ## Installation